hotelcurtains/CS382/notes/notes.md

   - stack stores procedure calls and local variables
     - anything added to the stack grows down into the empty space
     - outermost function call is at the bottom, innermost is at the top (gets finished first)
-    - SP register X29 points to the top (physically bottom) of the stack
+    - SP register X29 points to the top of the stack
       - can add and subtract X29's value to move up/down the stack
+      - it's not actually at X29, but X29 will redirect you to it
 - assembler (compiler) turns asm code into object file (made of machine code/binary)
   - object has `.text` and `.data` but it's in binary
 - we can link object files with a linker